 “I will send up your dinner.
 Your father is on his way home.”
 My mother said in a comforting tone.
 She was trying to respect my space but also want to be the hovering mom of a broken son.
 Honestly, I was numb to it all, the betrayal was there but I guess the right emotions haven’t surfaced.
 Using the long way to my room wasn’t the best idea; the help all gave me sympathetic smiles and words of reassurance.
 What should I do?
 This all was new to me.
 This thing they call Heartbreak.

-In my room was the worst pictures of them were everywhere.
+In my room were the worst pictures of them were everywhere.
 I leaned on the large mahogany desk that was the center of my room looking around pinpointing every memory each picture held.
 I let it all taunt me.

 Why didn’t I suspect a thing?
 How long were they at it?
 How can I be so stupid?

 My arm brushed against a framed picture of Ronnie and I, the anger that was slowly rising to the surface found the ideal time to show itself.
 I hurled the picture across the room; the glass shattering against the wall gave me an inkling of comfort.
 I allowed it all to consume me, the images of them together was the spark, every picture I had with Ronnie I smashed them to pieces.
-Tears blurred my vision as I took out the anger and pain I held in at the university in my room.
+Tears blurred my vision as I took out the anger and pain I held at the university in my room.
 I needed to let it all out.
 The question of why repeated itself in my head.

 What have I done to deserve this major betrayal?
 I only saw this kind of infidelity in movies and books Ronnie loved.
 Dante was the worst.
 We knew each other for years since we were five, inseparable we were always called, how could he do this to me?
 I always went above and beyond for him.
 I considered him a brother, as I was an only child, my parents adored him.
 What the fuck went wrong?